bitcoin/bitcoin/doc/reduce-traffic.md

 By default, Bitcoin Core allows up to 125 connections to different peers, 10 of which are outbound.
 You can therefore, have at most 115 inbound connections.
-Of the 10 outbound peers, there can be 8 full-relay connections and 2 block-relay-only ones.
+Of the 10 outbound peers, there can be 8 outbound-full-relay connections and 2 outbound-block-relay ones.

 The default settings can result in relatively significant traffic consumption.